“Memorable concerts don’t merely deliver what’s expected; they also take audiences beyond what they can envision.”

 As an illustration, check out this charming program by Taiwanese classical pianist Shao-Hsun Chang – a 50-minute concert titled “Feathered Friends: Great Composers Celebrate Birdsong.”
 The recital brings together music by composers ranging from Rameau to Beethoven to Liszt to Messiaen and is ideal for a weekend afternoon.
 Well marketed, it can draw in people who share the pianist’s love of nature regardless of whether they would ordinarily attend a classical concert.

-Here’s another application of the relevance concept: The Dortmund Konzerthaus orchestra brought legions of new listeners to their concerts during the 2010-2011 season by creating relevant connections between their repertoire and their community.
+Here’s another application of the relevance concept: The Dortmund Konzerthaus orchestra brought legions of new listeners to their concerts during the 2010-2011 season by creating relevant connections between their repertoire and their community, which embodies proud agricultural traditions.

-Note that, in this video, they maintained their traditional identity and helped people feel a relationship to their music.
-Of course, to retain and grow their audiences, programming innovations were essential, which they have successfully done.
+Note that, as shown in this video, the orchestra communicated their identity as an institution that performs great classical music, and they helped people feel a relationship to that music.
+Of course, to retain and grow their audiences, additional programming innovations were essential, which they have successfully done.

 Relevance is crucial, but it might not be enough to get people to venture out to concerts, especially to ones by performers they don’t know.